clintecker/Ramsey/README.md

 included modules to create a bot identical to the one I use.

-This however, shouldn't stop you from creating your own modules, command responders, tieing the modules together in new ways, or snatching any of the included modules or code from those modules for use in your own, non-IRC related node.js projects!
+This however, shouldn't stop you from creating your own modules, command responders, tying the modules together in new ways, or snatching any of the included modules or code from those modules for use in your own, non-IRC related node.js projects!